timeslider/Obsidian-Vault/Primary/Main menu.md

-The main menu is heavily inspired by
+The main menu is heavily inspired by Manifold Garden

+Press any button
 Continue
 New game
 Load game